 One of the limiting factors in tackling a basement remodel is the short ceiling height.
 Usually, a person of average height can just barely walk upright without banging their head on a joist or duct drop (ouch!).
 A layer of drywall brings the ceiling down that much further, and chances are that the ceiling will not be totally flat.
-Most likely, there will be drops to accommodate ductwork or piping doesn’t fit snugly between the floor joists.
-Open really is the way to go.
+Most likely, there will be drops to accommodate ductwork or piping that doesn’t fit snugly between the floor joists.
+Thus leaving it open really is the best way to go.

-Drywalled ceilings conceal not-so-pretty pipes, ductwork, and wires, which is an appealing option to most homeowners.
-On the downside, it makes future access to these systems difficult, leading to drywall removal and replacement—cha-ching!
-Open ceilings allow easy access to plumbing, HVAC, electrical, and structure as needs arise.
+Drywalled ceilings conceal not-so-pretty pipes, ductwork, and wires in basement ceilings, which is an appealing option to most homeowners.
+On the downside, it makes future access to these systems difficult, leading to drywall removal and replacement if something goes wrong with your plumbing, electrical or HVAC systems embedded therein.
+Leaving the ceiling open allows for easy access as needs arise.
 You may want to leave it open for that future kitchen or bath remodel you’ve had your heart set on.

 Okay, so you’ve chosen to go with an open ceiling—congratulations!
-We are pretty much split in the design office regarding black versus white open ceilings.
-They each have their pluses and minuses.
+We are pretty much split in the design office regarding black ceiling basement versus white open ceilings.
+They each have their plusses and minuses.

 You can’t go wrong with an open ceiling.
 It’s practical and cost effective, and painting it one uniform color really makes the ceiling blend in.
 A black or white open ceiling allows the cool design features of your lower level (no longer a boring basement) to stand out.